VanzT/PicoCalc-Toys/README.md

 Totally stolen from https://steinlaus.de/rgb-led-stick-fuer-den-picocalc/ and they deserve all credit.

+stars.bas - modified from the great https://github.com/guidouil/PicoCalcStuffs,
+I added support for the 8 LED strip I installed inside my PicoCalc for kicks.

 sysinfo.bas - I just wanted to know my IP address without a lot of typing.
 So it is with a few extra things to make it seem more fancy than it really is.